pepelsbey/pepelsbey.dev/src/pages/index.md

 ---
+eleventyComputed:
-title: 'Home'
+    title: '{{ global.title }}'
 layout: index.njk
 permalink: index.html
 ---

-This is the “Home” page.
+This is the main page.